Our Service Pledge is a programme dedicated to improving breast cancer services.

 We understand the coronavirus (COVID-19) pandemic will have a lasting impact on the NHS and the services it provides.
 The Service Pledge is vital in future-proofing breast care services and ensuring patient-centred improvements continue to be made.

-In 2021/2022, Service Pledge has been jointly sponsored by Pfizer Limited and Eli Lilly and Company Limited.
-These companies have not had any control or involvement in this programme.
+In 2022/2023, the Service Pledge has been jointly sponsored by Eli Lilly and Company Limited and Roche Products Ltd. In 2023/24 the Service Pledge has been jointly sponsored by Novartis Pharmaceuticals UK Limited.
+Lilly, Roche, and Novartis have not had any control or involvement in this programme.

 Hear from patients and healthcare professionals about why they would recommend the Service Pledge.